juvu/DayTrade-SwingTrade/TradingTechniques.md

 ## Tips
 * Afternoon breakout is not as strong as morning spike
+* Always take profit into strength, not weakness

 ## Long Strategy Premarket Breakout Pattern
 * Stock is consolidating in a small range premarket with resistance